-Note: This is the second post in a two-part series for the Charleston Battery looking at data on soccer injuries that occurred in the NCAA between the 2004/05 and 2008/09 seasons.
+Note: This is the second post in a two-part series looking at data on soccer injuries that occurred in the NCAA between the 2004/05 and 2008/09 seasons.
 In part one, I shared my thoughts on the data regarding injuries in women’s soccer.
 Here in part two, I discuss injuries in the men’s game.

 As with the recent article I wrote about injuries in women’s soccer, I recently reviewed data from an NCAA soccer injury tip sheet.
 While the athletes involved are only college soccer players, the general points can be applied to soccer players of all ages.
 I have included a detailed list of some of the pertinent injury data below, but I think a few points are worth discussing.